Frequently asked Questions

 What are the arrangements for milk?

-Milk for our infants is ordered and paid for termly in advance.
+Under 5s receive free milk.
+Milk for our infant children is ordered and paid for termly in advance.
 See the office for more details and for changes to arrangements.
-Children not having milk can bring in their own drink for milk time.
-Junior school children are encouraged to bring water to school in reusable containers.
-Water is always available from the fountain.
+Children not having milk will be offered water instead.
+Water is always available from the water fountains.

 Can I come in and help?